Visual Course Catalogue

 03. Visual Hierarchy

 Course cards were designed with clear thumbnails and labels, making key information visible at a glance while maintaining a clean and consistent layout.
+Because the same interface was increasingly used in client-facing demos, this hierarchy was designed to read clearly on a shared screen, not just up close on an admin's desktop.

 04. Interaction Design